Chlorphenamine 10mg/ml Solution for Injection

-In the absence of incompatibility studies, this product must not be mixed with other medicinal products.
+In the absence of compatibility studies, this product must not be mixed with other medicinal products.

-Chlorphenamine injection is presented in 1ml clear, neutral glass (Type I, PhEur) ampoules.
+Chlorphenamine injection is presented in 2ml neutral glass ampoules, each containing 1ml of solution.
 It is supplied in boxes of 5 ampoules.

 Due to the small volumes that are required for children under one year of age, chlorphenamine injection may be diluted with sodium chloride 0.9% injection to produce a solution containing chlorphenamine 1mg/ml.
 For example, 0.2ml chlorphenamine injection may be diluted to 2ml with sodium chloride 0.9% injection immediately prior to administration.
 See section 4.2 for details of paediatric dosing.